Generalized Bayesian Multidimensional Scaling and Model Comparison

 \subsection{Model comparison}

 As described in the previous section, the function $g$ can take different forms.
-In most cases, the optimal form of $g$, the number of significant attributes $p$ or the applied dissimilarity metrics are unknown.
+In most cases, the optimal form of $g$, the number of significant attributes $p$, and the suitable dissimilarity metrics are unknown.
 In this section, we approach the problem of comparing a discrete set of Bayesian models with the Bayes factor.
 Consider two models $\mathcal{M}_1$ and $\mathcal{M}_2$ with different likelihoods and corresponding sets of parameters $\particle_1$ and $\particle_2$.
 In the context of this paper, $\mathcal{M}_1$ and $\mathcal{M}_2$ would correspond to two competing models.
 Examples of competing models could be $\mathcal{M}_{TSN}$ versus $\mathcal{M}_{TT}$, or one model under a different choice of dimension $p$.
 The Bayes factor is defined as the ratio of the posterior odds to the prior odds.
-When the two models have equal prior probability, the Bayes Factor reduces to the ratio of two marginal likelihood estimates, and is given by:
+When the two models have equal prior probability, the Bayes factor reduces to the ratio of two marginal likelihoods, given by: